Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Marginal magic for the JC model

 with the overlap coefficients given by eq. (\ref{eq:overlap_coefficients_JC}).
 Setting the ordering parameter to zero, we therefore obtain for the mana of the cavity\footnote{The global factor of $2$ is simply conventional and matches our hybrid magic definition.}:

 Concerning the atom, we can compute the 2-fermionic mode SRE.
 First we compute:

 Setting the ordering parameter to zero and $p=1$ to match the mana definition of the bosonic sector, we obtain:

-We present the mutual hybrid magic for the Jaynes-Cummings (JC) model, as a function of time $t$.
+We present in the main text the mutual hybrid magic for the Jaynes-Cummings (JC) model, as a function of time $t$.
 The mutual hybrid magic quantifies the non-classical correlations between the bosonic and fermionic sectors in the JC model.